zbwrm/seed-grower/readme.md

 The lists of cultural characteristics are very incomplete and represent my own cultural biases.
 Pull requests to add to these are very welcome!

 ### TODO
-* add auto-tagging based on file structure
-* add toggles for categories
 * more categories!
 * write to file
-* proper input flag handling
+* proper input flag handling & documentation
 * some sort of language generation